drdk/dr-svg-sprites/README.md

 Only used when automatically building stylesheet filenames.

-#### options.map
-Type: `Object|Function`
-Default value: `null`
-Optional

-Can be used to translate svg element basenames (filename without extension) into desired names.
-Handy if the basenames don't make good classnames (or contain invalid chars).

-If an object is supplied it will be used as a lookup table.

-If a function is supplied it will be used to transform the svg element basename.

-#### options.svgSelector
+#### options.cssSvgPrefix
 Type: `String`
 Default value: `".svg"`
 Optional

-Defines a selector to prepend selectors that target svg sprites.
+Defines a prefix for selectors that target svg sprites.

-#### options.pngSelector
+#### options.cssPngPrefix
 Type: `String`
 Default value: `""`
 Optional

-Defines a selector to prepend selectors that target png sprites.
+Defines a prefix for selectors that target png sprites.

+#### options.cssUnit
+Type: `String`
+Default value: `"px"`
+Optional

+Defines the unit used for dimensions and positions in the stylesheet.
+Only other unit that is supported (in a meaningful way) is `"rem"` - which is used in combination with `options.cssBaseFontSize`.

+#### options.cssBaseFontSize
+Type: `String`
+Default value: `16`
+Optional

+Used to calculate values when using `options.cssUnit` is set to `"rem"`.

-#### options.includeElementSizes
+#### options.cssIncludeElementSizes
 Type: `Boolean`
 Default value: `true`
 Optional

-If set to `false` `width` and `height` for the svg elements will be omited in the stylesheet.
+If set to `false` `width` and `height` for the svg elements will be omitted in the stylesheet.
 Useful in combination with a `options.layout` of `"diagonal"`.

+#### options.template
+Type: `String`
+Default value: `"../templates/stylesheet.hbs"`
+Optional

+Defines the path of the Handlebars template to use for generating the stylesheet.

+The data object passed to the Handlebars template is a `Sprite` instance (see `./lib/Sprite.js`).

+Templates have e few internal helpers at their disposal:

+- `url`: Takes a path (`String`) and returns a CSS appropriate path.
+- `unit`: Adds units to a value (`Number`) if needed and also converts from `px` to `rem`.
+- `svgPrefix`: Accepts an array of items (`Sprite.sizes[].items`).
+Returns a comma separated selector with svg prefix for all elements in a size.
+- `svgPrefixAll`: Accepts an array of sizes (`Sprite.sizes`).
+Returns a comma separated selector with svg prefix for all elements for all sizes.
+- `pngPrefix`: Accepts an array of items (`Sprite.sizes[].items`).
+Returns a comma separated selector with png prefix for all elements in a size.
+- `pngPrefixAll`: Accepts an array of sizes (`Sprite.sizes`).
+Returns a comma separated selector with png prefix for all elements for all sizes.

 #### options.layout
 Type: `String`